-Comfort food is our speciality, and you’ll find it in the form of dozens of different ethnicities and cultures.
+Comfort food is our specialty, and you’ll find it in the form of dozens of different ethnicities and cultures.
 Flavor is never a concern, and boring doesn’t have a place at the table.
 Our favorite meals are delicious, home-grown and sometimes just a little outrageous.
 But we love it, and you will too.
 Discover the top foods that Minneapolis is known for.

 Minneapolis is home to the battle of the Juicy Lucys (or Jucy Lucys!).
 The rivalry between Matt’s Bar the 5-8 Club for the best cheese-stuffed burger in town is still in full swing.
 Locals each have their favorites, but we’ll let you be the judge.
 Some of our other favorite Juicy Lucy spots are The Nook and Blue Door Pub.
 You can even get one with peanut butter and bacon on top… don’t knock it until you try it!